cadukiz/deel_cadu/README.md

-1. ***GET*** `/contracts/:id` - This API is broken 😵! it should return the contract only if it belongs to the profile calling. better fix that!
+1. ***GET*** `/contracts/:id` - This API is broken 😵!
+It should return the contract only if it belongs to the profile calling.
+Better fix that!

 1. ***GET*** `/contracts` - Returns a list of contracts belonging to a user (client or contractor), the list should only contain non terminated contracts.